HireUp-Turing/HireUp_backend/README.md

 ### Set Up Flask App
 - Use _Homebrew_ to set up a Python virtual environment (we used `pyenv`) to avoid using the default Python distribution on your machine, install `Python 3` as well as `pip`, a package manager, and set the latest version of both as the global default inside `pyenv`.
 These [instructions](https://opensource.com/article/19/5/python-3-default-mac#what-to-do) were helpful.
-- Clone down repo
+- Clone repo: `git clone git@github.com:HireUp-Turing/HireUp_backend.git`
+- Set up virtual environment
+  - build a virtual environment to install your Python packages: `$ python3 -m venv ./venv`
+  - activate the virtual environment: `$ source venv/bin/activate`
-- `$ pip install -r requirements.txt`
+- install Python packages: `$ pip install -r requirements.txt`
 - `$ python run.py` to run server on `localhost:5000`

 **Database Setup**